 If your family or friends want to visit you for a short stay in the UK, they’ll need a Standard Visitor Visa.
 This type of visa is suitable for coming to see graduation ceremonies, or other short visits.
 Certain nationals (see Appendix 2) must get a visa before they leave home, but some people can ask for permission when they arrive in the UK.

 You can find a full list of documents required for visitor visa applications at UK Visas and Immigration (UKVI).

 If your family or friends have to apply from their home country, you should register online.
-Then you can request a letter from the University that proves your status as a full-time student, and gives details of who you are inviting.
-After three working days you can collect this letter from the Student Services Centre in 4 West.
+You can request a Proof of Status letter from SAMIS to provide details of who you are inviting.

 When you have all of these documents, your family member or friend should apply on the government's website.